 Abel & Cole and Teapigs use SoilOn, a corn-starch which incorporates biomass material (polylactic acid) originating from plants, but is not compostable at home.

-Abel & Cole, Pukka, Teapig, Tetley’s catering range, Twinings pyramid range, Waitrose Duchy range, all now use biodegradable bags, with the COOP being the firat supermarket to make their own label teabags biodegradeable.
+Abel & Cole, Pukka, Teapig, Tetley’s catering range, Twinings pyramid range, Waitrose Duchy range, and the COOP all now use biodegradable bags, with the COOP being the firat supermarket to make their own label teabags biodegradeable.

-Unilever through its PG Tips and PUKKA brands, are possibly the biggest player in the market have converted to biodegradable bags across all their range.
+Unilever through its PG Tips and PUKKA brands, are possibly the biggest player in the market have converted to biodegradable bags.
 These again can go through a council waste scheme, and they say will eventually breakdown in a home composter.

-Unfortunately most tea bag boxes come wrapped in non-recyclable plastic which is an issue that suppliers seem to not be dealing with at the moment, Unilever say its PG Tips brand is actively looking at removing the plastic wrap on retail packages (But then sells catering and wholesale volumes in plastic sacks and bags!)
+Unfortunately most tea bag boxes come wrapped in non-recyclable plastic, in the main this is an issue that suppliers seem to not be dealing with at the moment, Unilever say its PG Tips brand is actively looking at removing the plastic wrap on retail packages (But then sells catering and wholesale volumes in plastic sacks and bags!)
 Time will tell on that….

-Yorkshire tea whilst not yet fully embracing plastic free tea bags have put information on their website about what they use in their packaging.
+Not yet fully on board Yorkshire tea have put information on their website about what they use in their packaging.
 25% of the tea bag being plastic!
-Their info is here
+Their info is HERE

 What are we doing in the #livinggentler family?
 How are we navigating this hotch potch of approaches?
-Generally we use loose leaf tea in a pot, which is actually more cost effective, we also have loose leaf herbal, and Clipper tea bags for when we are feeling just plain lazy.
+Generally we use loose leaf tea in a pot, we find this is more cost effective, we also have loose leaf herbal, and Clipper tea bags for when we are feeling just plain lazy.

-We can often be found in the North London suburb of Muswell Hill, from there we always pop into the wonderfully old fashioned Martyn’s and pick up loose leaf tea from this amazing independent supplier.
+When we get to the North London suburb of Muswell Hill to see family, we always pop into the wonderfully old fashioned Martyn’s and pick up loose leaf tea from this amazing independent supplier.
 We take our own paper bag to put the tea in rather than having it in a plastic bag in a box.